bashrc2/miniircd/README.md

 Basic moderation
 ----------------

-To kick other users you must have oper status.
+To kick other users you must have operator status.
 Identify yourself with a password, as above, then to kick:

     /kick [nickname]